MRCIEU/longitudinal_mQTL/README.md

 1:40481100 cg00695362  rs11207310
 ```

-   Note: Generation R should have data for all target SNP and CpG sites.
-If any SNP or CpG site has no data, it suggests that the pipeline may be incompatible with the original data structure of Generation R. Please adjust the code or contact the GitHub repository owner.
+   Note: Your cohort should have data for all target SNP and CpG sites.
+If any SNP or CpG site has no data, it suggests that the pipeline may be incompatible with the original data structure.
+Please adjust the code or contact the GitHub repository owner.

 ## Output
 The files to be shared are `results/summariseMeth.tsv`, `results/lmm.meqtl` and `results/lmm.Rout`.
-Besides, it would be advantageous to include the INFO scores for the 616 target SNPs.
+Besides, it would be advantageous to include the INFO scores for the target SNPs.
 This could be achieved by supplying a separate file or by incorporating these scores into the existing `results/lmm.meqtl` file.

 ## Code and scripts